starrymedia/upticknetworkdocs/basics/accounts.md

 # Accounts

-This document describes the in-built accounts system of Uptick. {synopsis}
+This document describes the in-built accounts system of Uptick.

 ## Pre-requisite Readings